Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability

 \subsection{Partition Errors}

-Lastly, another significant variation one may make is of the target set.
+Lastly, another significant variation one may make for reduced conservativeness is of the target set.
 Recall, the error bound is defined based on the feasible tube $\ftube$ containing all trajectories that may enter the target set $\tset$.
-If $\tset$ is divided into subsets, one may consider the feasible tube for each subset.
-We show that the maximum error over each of these smaller feasible tubes will be less than or equal to the maximum error over the original tube, thereby freeing some divisions from the maximum error in another. \footnote{This procedure could be extended \textit{ad infinitum} with $\lim_{\eps \rightarrow 0} \tset_i \triangleq B(x, \eps)$, yielding a space-optimal formulation of \cite{donggun19iterativehopf}.} The guarantee in the \textit{Avoid} game requires both forward and backwards feasible assumptions.
+If $\tset$ is covered by a set, say a \textit{partition}, of smaller targets, say \textit{elements}, one may consider the feasible tube for each element.
+The maximum error over each of the smaller tubes will be less than or equal to the maximum error over the original tube, thereby freeing some divisions from the maximum error in another.
+For the \textit{Avoid} game, an assumption on the distribution of the elements is necessary.